Hendrix-CS/csci150/homework/modules/tracing.md

 Your solution should be hand-written (or typed) and contain the following:

-- For each piece of code, you should turn in a completed trace, including any printed output, which was generated prior to running the code on a machine.
+- For each piece of code, your solujtion should contain what you thought any printed output would be, which was generated prior to running the code on a machine.
+Ideally, also include any scratch work you did to help you.
 - If your check in step 2 indicated a mistake, correct it, and explain what you got wrong initially and why the code produces the answer it does.